At launch in 1997, the median dark rate (excluding hot pixels) for the STIS CCD was about 0.0015 e−

 be corrected in post-observation data processing.

-An interesting exception to this is described in Gilliland, Goudfrooij & Kimble, 1999, PASP
+An interesting workaround for this is described in Gilliland, Goudfrooij & Kimble, 1999, PASP 111

 for a time series application and Bohlin & Gilliland, 2004, AJ 127